-The eccentric exercise programme is the ‘gold standard’ for treatment of this condition.
-You will usually be seen on a regular basis by your physical therapist to coach you with following this programme.
-The eccentric exercise programme is designed to gradually increase the stress going through your tendon in a controlled way; this should gradually reduce swelling and pain.
+The eccentric exercise program is the ‘gold standard’ for treatment of this condition.
+You will usually be seen on a regular basis by your physical therapist to coach you with following this program.
+The eccentric exercise program is designed to gradually increase the stress going through your tendon in a controlled way; this should gradually reduce swelling and pain.

 The eccentric exercises can take between 3 to 6 months to significantly improve your symptoms, but sometimes this can happen more quickly.
 Approximately 70% of people are able to return gradually to their sport or full activities at around 3 months.
 Unfortunately, there are no overnight cures for this condition.